 21.4.4 Protocol Revision Subcommittee Review and Action

-(1) Any ERCOT Member, Market Participant, the Public Utility Commission of Texas (PUCT) Staff, Texas Reliability Entity (Texas RE) Staff or ERCOT may comment on a Revision Request.
+(1) Any ERCOT Member, Market Participant, PUCT Staff, the Reliability Monitor, the NERC Regional Entity, the Independent Market Monitor (IMM),or ERCOT may comment on a Revision Request.

 (2) To receive consideration, comments must be delivered electronically to ERCOT in the designated format provided on the ERCOT website within 14 days from the posting date of the Revision Request.
 Comments submitted after the 14 day comment period may be considered at the discretion of PRS after these comments have been posted.
 Comments submitted in accordance with the instructions on the ERCOT website—regardless of date of submission—shall be posted to the ERCOT website and distributed electronically to the PRS within three Business Days of submittal.